miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 The tantalum capacitors have slightly lower capacitances at the same volume but are very stable in temperature and voltage changes.
 However, they are more expensive, sensitive to voltage spikes, and still polarized.
 The ceramic capacitors, especially the MLCCs, are non-polarized, available in tiny form factors, and excel in high-frequency applications.
 However, their capacitance can vary with voltage and temperature.
 They have lower capacitance values.

+### Example
+#### Transcript
+Now, let's demonstrate this concept hands-on.

+To begin, we need a power source of 5V, a breadboard, a capacitor (ideally in the range of μF and able to withstand at least 5V), a 330 Ohm resistor, an LED (we used white), and a jumper wires.

+Let's set up the circuit:
+- Start by placing the white LED onto the breadboard and connect the longer lead to the positive rail of the breadboard and the shorter one to a 330 Ohm resistor.
+- We connect the other end of the resistor to the negative terminal.
+- Further, we connect a capacitor from the positive terminal to the negative terminal in parallel to the LED.
+This capacitor should later provide voltage when the circuit is disconnected from the power supply.
+- Finally, we connect the positive rail of the breadboard to the positive pole of the power supply and the negative rail to the negative pole of the power supply.

+As soon as voltage is applied to the circuit, the capacitor charges.
+If we now disconnect the wire briefly, the capacitor continues to supply the LED with voltage, bridging the time the battery is disconnected.

 ## Level 8 - Semiconductor and Diode
 <iframe width="560" height="315" src="https://www.youtube.com/embed/guyFDPdGvFk?si=PI0bmzEbSoIIVaQd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>